-In January of 2019, Port staff received a request to apply to the Foreign-Trade Zone Board ("FTZ Board") on behalf of Pacific Cycle, Inc. ("Pacific Cycle") to establish a Foreign Trade Zone (FTZ) Subzone location ("Subzone") for Pacific Cycle's two Vacaville, California distribution facilities.
-Port staff subsequently applied on April 18, 2019 on behalf of Pacific Cycle to establish this Subzone.
-The FTZ Board notified the Port on May 20, 2019 through Board Administrative Action No. S-91-2019 that Subzone status has been approved for Pacific Cycle's Vacaville facilities.
+Port staff received a request to apply to the Foreign-Trade Zone Board ("FTZ Board") on behalf of DHL to establish a Foreign Trade Zone (FTZ) Usage Driven Site for DHL's Brisbane, California location.
+In April of 2020, Port staff subsequently applied on behalf of DHL to establish a FTZ Usage Driven Site.
+The FTZ Board notified the Port on September 29, 2020 through Board Administrative Action No. S-170-2020 that FTZ status has been approved for DHL's Brisbane location.

-Pacific Cycle is the parent company to several well-known bicycle brands such as Schwinn, Mongoose and Iron Horse.
-Pacific Cycle is headquartered in Madison, Wisconsin with additional locations in California, Illinois, Canada, the United Kingdom, and China.
-Pacific Cycle uses its Vacaville, CA facilities for general distribution operations such as receiving, inspection, quantity verification, sorting, warehousing/storing, repacking & relabeling (if necessary) packaging, re-ticketing, and shipment of merchandise (primarily bicycles and bicycle related products).
-Pacific Cycle, a bicycle (and bicycle related products) manufacturer and distributor will operate the Subzone pursuant to the proposed Operations Agreement ("Agreement"), a copy of which is on file with the Secretary of the Port Commission.
-The Agreement confirms that the Port of San Francisco owns the grant of authority for FTZ No. 3, and the Port is providing Pacific Cycle authority to operate its Vacaville facilities, under Port's grant of authority as an FTZ No. 3 Subzone for a term of five years, with three options to extend for five years each at the Port's sole discretion.
-Under the Agreement, Pacific Cycle assumes responsibility for operation and management of the Subzone in conformance with all FTZ Board and U.S. Customs and Border Protection ("CBP") regulations and guidelines, and all other local, state and federal laws, rules, and regulations applicable to foreign trade zone and Subzone operations.
-Pacific Cycle must indemnify, protect and hold harmless the Port of San Francisco.
-Failure to operate the sites in accordance with applicable regulations will constitute a material default, which shall permit the Port to immediately terminate the Agreement.
+DHL is one of the world's largest logistics companies with 380,000 employees in 220 countries.
+DHL is very experienced with FTZ operations and compliance currently having nineteen FTZ locations across the US.
+DHL will operate the FTZ site pursuant to the proposed Operations Agreement ("Agreement"), a copy of which is on file with the Secretary of the Port Commission.
+The DHL agreement will have a term of five years, with one option to extend for four years in Port's sole discretion.

+The Agreement will be on the Port's standard FTZ form agreement and include the following key provisions.
+The Agreement confirms that the Port of San Francisco owns the grant authority for FTZ No. 3, and the Port is providing DHL authority to operate its Brisbane location, under Port's grant of authority as an FTZ No. 3 Usage Driven Site.
+Under the Agreement, DHL assumes responsibility for operation and management of the operation in conformance with all FTZ Board and U.S. Customs and Border Protection ("CBP") regulations and guidelines, and all other local, state and federal laws, rules, and regulations applicable to FTZ usage driven site operations.
+DHL must indemnify, protect and hold the Port harmless and must maintain insurance coverages as approved by the City's Risk Manager.
+Failure to operate the site in accordance with applicable regulations will constitute a material default, which shall permit Port to immediately terminate the Agreement.
 CBP is the oversight agency ultimately responsible for ensuring conformance with regulations.
-Representatives of FTZ No. 3, the FTZ Board, CBP, and other authorized U.S. Government officers have the right to enter the Operator Sites to determine whether the business is being conducted in accordance with regulations and the procedures established with the Agreement.
+Representatives of FTZ No. 3, the FTZ Board, CBP, and other authorized U.S. Government officers have the right to enter the Operator Site to determine whether the business is being conducted in accordance with regulations and the procedures established with the Agreement.
+The Agreement includes a covenant regarding good corporate citizenship and a recognition of the City's Campaign and Governmental Conduct Code and California Government Code relating to conflicts of interest.

-Any operating costs or capital improvements associated with the Subzone will be Pacific Cycle's responsibility.
+Any operating costs or capital improvements associated with the FTZ operations will be DHL's sole responsibility.
 No public funds will be required to fund the project.